OpenEvalProject/evals/manuscripts/elife-34773/v1/manuscript.md

 ![Figure 11.](https://cdn.elifesciences.org/articles/34773/elife-34773-fig11-v1.jpg)

-**Figure 11.:** Cervus eldi).Anterior ribs are to the right; posterior, to the left.
+**Figure 11.:** Anterior ribs are to the right; posterior, to the left.
 For this set of measurements, the colored tags mark where each rib measures 9.1 mm in anteroposterior width.
 The corresponding mediolateral thickness at the marked points were then recorded.
 Ribs without a colored tag were either wider or narrower for much of its length than the two fixed measurements of coprolite width and thickness.

 Figure 12 tracks the anteroposterior width or mediolateral thickness of each rib among the extant taxa in comparison to the corresponding measurements in the coprolite rib fragment.
 Gaps in the data indicate ribs that were either wider or narrower for much of their length than the two fixed measurements, and so were not measured.